 Multi Tables

-The Tables node is used to copy multiple tables from a single data source into the Data Flow, using a multi-select function.
-This differs from the Select node, which is used to copy a single table; in this scenario, each table is represented by a different node.
-When using tables nodes, all given tables are represented by a single node.
-Unlike select nodes, the tables node does not support any data cleansing operations; it can only be connected directly to the data source and the target.
+The Tables node is used to copy multiple tables from a single data source into the Data Flow, using a Multi-Select function.
+This differs from the Table node, which is used to copy a single table; in this scenario, each table is represented by a different node.
+When using Tables nodes, all given tables are represented by a single node.
+Unlike Table nodes, the Tables node does not support any data cleansing operations; it can only be connected directly to the data source and the target.

 This is a good option to use if your data set does not require any cleansing or manipulation, but also does not support direct querying.